 f.
 Formal or legal rules of evidence do not apply in Middlebury disciplinary proceedings.
 The Office of Community Standards is responsible for administering procedures to ensure they are based on meaningful evidence.
 If a hearing occurs, the chair will make decisions on evidentiary or procedural questions that must be resolved during the hearing.
 The majority of the Board may override the chair’s decision, if they disagree.

 a.
 If a student accepts responsibility for violating academic or non-academic policy, a Restorative Justice Panel (RJP) may be called to explore and identify the harm to individuals and/or community, and work with the responsible party to design an action plan and outcomes to repair harm caused.

 b.
-For academic policy violations, the faculty member must be a willing participant in the restorative process and agree to the action plan/outcomes.
+For academic policy violations, students must report the violation to the Office for Community Standards within 72 hours of submitting the assignment.
+Additionally, the faculty member must be a willing participant in the restorative process and agree to the action plan/outcomes.
 If the faculty member is unwilling to participate, students may choose to engage the Dean’s Disposition process.

 c.
 For non-academic policy violations, harmed parties are welcome participants in a Restorative Justice Panel, but they are not required to attend, as board members can represent the perspective of the community.